curio-team/curioclient/README.md

-# SD Client
+# 🔑 SD Client

-A Laravel package for use with the [sdlogin](https://github.com/curio-team/sdlogin) OpenID connect server.
-Now using curio.codes!
+A Laravel package for use with the [🔐 sdlogin OpenID connect server](https://github.com/curio-team/sdlogin).

-## Installation
+## 🚀 Using this package

+> [!WARNING]
-__‼__ Please make sure your app is using _https_, to prevent unwanted exposure of token, secrets, etc.
+> Please make sure your app is using _https_, to prevent unwanted exposure of token, secrets, etc.

-To use sdclient in your project:
+To use `sdclient` in your project:

 1. In your laravel project run: `composer require curio/sdclient`